 You can alter the trekking pole technique above by using it in conjunction with your phone.
 For example, if you have an iPhone, the measure app can assist you in measuring the slope angle.
 First, look at the slope from the side and at a distance.
 Then, line your pole up along the ridge and use the measure app on your phone to measure the angle.
 Or, you can add these handy stickers to your pole to gauge the slope angle.

 4. Don’t Assume Summer Trails Are Appropriate Winter Trails

 Many snowshoers choose a trail based on their summer hiking habits.
 I have done so myself.
 However, some summer trails are in prime avalanche territory, and you should avoid them in winter, such as these trails near Seattle.
 If you have a route that you love, think again about the terrain.

 Is the trail below a steep slope?
 Or, are there unexplained clearings?
-Was the trail in dense forest one minute and now you are out in the open?
-Does the trail have any other avalanche warning signs?
+Was the trail in dense forest one minute, and now you are out in the open?
+Does the route have any other avalanche warning signs?
 Have avalanches occurred in this area before?
 If the answer is yes to any of these questions, you may want to reconsider the trail if you’re unprepared and without the proper equipment (see below).

 4. Be Prepared If You Do Go Out In Avalanche Terrain While Snowshoeing